prisma-labs/dripip/README.md

   -n, --build-num=build-num  Force a build number.
 Should not be needed generally.
 For exceptional cases.
   --skip-npm                 skip the step of publishing the package to npm

   --trunk=trunk              State which branch is trunk.
-Defaults to honuring the "base" branch setting in the GitHub
+Defaults to honoring the "base" branch setting in the GitHub
                              repo settings.
 ```